 Many Eastern philosophies tell us that attachment is the root of unhappiness.
 That is why we cannot find happiness in things.
 Yet, there is a way to be happy for no reason.
-There is a way to find the contentment of our state of innocence.
+There is a way to find contentment in our state of innocence.

 Regaining Our Original State of Being

-Some tools can help us find our way back to our original state of being.
+Some tools can help us get back to our original state of being.
 Using these processes can help you forge a path back to your natural state.
 It’s where we return to our natural state of happiness and joy.